jimthompson5802/k3d-kubeflow-setup/README.md

 ### install all at load
-Note: commented out pytorch, tf-job, mxnet, xgboost Start in root directory for the `kubeflow-manifests`
+Note: commented out pytorch, tf-job, mxnet, xgboost Position on `my_customization` branch in root directory for the `kubeflow-manifests`
 ```
 while ! kustomize build example | kubectl apply -f -; do echo "Retrying to apply resources"; sleep 10; done

 ```

-To monitor cluster start up
+To monitor install of kubeflow components, run following in another terminal window.
 ```
 while true; do kubectl get pod -A | grep -v Running | wc; sleep 10; done

-# When line count goes to 1, everything should be running
+# When line count goes to 1, everything should be running.
+Takes about 20 to 25 minutes on MBP 2019.
 ```